DessimozLab/fold_tree/README.md

 ```

-The Foldtree metric (Fident), LDDT and TM trees are output alongside some information retreived fromt the uniprot API on the proteins, foldseek comparisons, distance matrices and descriptors of the pLDDT of the structures.
+The Foldtree metric, LDDT and TM trees are output alongside some information retreived from the uniprot API on the proteins, foldseek comparisons, distance matrices and descriptors of the pLDDT of the structures.

-## Repo table of contents
+## Repo contents

 In the examples folder you can find the data we used to make the RRNPPA phylogeny which is presented in detail in the manuscript as a motivating case study alongside other case studies.